Quasar-Kim/332project/doc/code-level/design-doc.md

         1. If true, then go to *handleFault*.
         2. If false, then go to *raiseError*.
 		7. if `msg` is `JobFailed`, go to *raiseError*.
+		8. if `msg` is `Heartbeat`:
+				1. Change status of worker to UP.
+				2. Send `WorkerUp` to RPC client of the worker.
 3. Go back to 1.

 *raiseError*: